-Cultivate Christchurch combines urban farming with youth development and community engagement.
-We transform urban areas into farms, providing employment and skills to young people, who also get the opportunity to work alongside community volunteers.
+Cultivate Christchurch combines farming with youth development and community engagement.
+We provide employment and skills to young people, who also get the opportunity to work alongside community volunteers.

-We supply fresh, organic produce to Canterbury homes as well as some cafes and restaurants locally.
-Check out the veggie boxes you can have delivered to your door, or pick-up from the farm gate and know your money is helping to improve Christchurch youth employment.
+We partner with Untamed Earth Organic Farm to supply fresh, organic produce to Canterbury homes as well as some cafes and restaurants locally.
+Check out the veggie boxes you can have delivered to your door, and know your money is helping to improve Christchurch youth employment.
 Partner with us to help support growing people, food and soil.

 Established atop earthquake-damaged sites in Ōtautahi (Christchurch) and beyond, our network of urban farms exist to provide training and employment opportunities for Canterbury’s youth.